 The Eurovision Song Contest 2017 will be the 62nd edition of the Eurovision Song Contest.
 It will take place in the International Exhibition Centre in Kiev, Ukraine, following Ukraine’s victory at the 2016 contest in Stockholm with the song “1944”, written and performed by Jamala.
 This will be the second time the contest takes place in Kiev, after 2005, and the fourth Eurovision event after hosting the Junior Eurovision Song Contests in 2009 and 2013.
 The contest is expected to consist of two semi-finals on 9 and 11 May and the final on 13 May 2017.

 Since 2014 edition of the festival, the winner is coming from the second semi-final of the contest.
 This year, the second semi-final looks to be better than the first, this fact rising the probability of keeping this tone of the origin of winner.
-In 2017, this semi-final includes fan favorites entries such as Denmark, Bulgaria, Romania, Macedonia, Russia and Estonia.
-All of them are sure qualifiers in this semi but, when talking about real chances of winning, there would only be to mention Denmark, Bulgaria and Russia, as the other countries need a very good staging in order to get the 1st place.
+In 2017, this semi-final includes fan favorites entries such as Denmark, Bulgaria, Romania, Macedonia and Estonia.
+All of them are sure qualifiers in this semi but, when talking about real chances of winning, there would only be to mention Denmark and Bulgaria, as the other countries need a very good staging in order to get the 1st place.
 Even Romania, Macedonia and Estonia are in the need of an impresing entry in Kiev, this semi-final includes countries such as Serbia, Israel, Norway and Switzerland which may take the advantage of having a deep history in this competition, knowing how to capitalize their pluses and hide their minuses.

 On the other hand, the first semi-final is full of songs in English language, Portugal’s entry being the only one that breaks this ”rule”.
 Belgium, Australia, Sweden, Azerbaijan, Greece and the controversial entry of Portugal are going for the win in the Grand Final.
 Excepting Australia, all of the mentioned countries have already felt the taste of a victory in Eurovision, but the non-European countries did very well at the last 2 editions of the ESC when it was invited to take part.